 To avoid these pitfalls, here are some recommendations:

-Resources available to help you calculate your 1RM
+Resources available to help calculate your 1RM

 Fortunately, today there are several tools that make it easier to calculate your 1RM without excessive physical effort: